shailesh1729/r-snippets/docs/graphics/simple_charts.rst

 .. index:: charts

+This section focuses on functionality provided by the graphics package.

+* We build a graph by one main command.
+* We follow it by a sequence of auxiliary commands to add more elements to the graphics.

 Plotting and charting functions support a set of commonly used parameters.
 They are listed here for quick reference.
 You will see them being used